HadellHadell/Gym-Exercise/README.md

  # Gym Exercise

 ## Purpose of the project
-The purpose of the project is to build an easy to use static Website for people interested in gym exercising
+The purpose of the project is to build an easy to use static Website for people interested in gym exercising.
+You can find the website <a href="https://hadellhadell.github.io/Gym-Exercise/contact.html">Here</a>.

 ## User stories